WMD-group/SMACT/README.md

 ## Requirements

-The main language is Python 3 and has been tested using Python 3.10 - 3.13 (Windows is not officially supported for Python 3.13 as of yet).
+The main language is Python 3 and has been tested using Python 3.11 - 3.13.
 Core dependencies include NumPy, SciPy, pandas, [pymatgen](https://pymatgen.org), [ASE](https://wiki.fysik.dtu.dk/ase), and [spglib](http://atztogo.github.io/spglib).
 A full list is in [`pyproject.toml`](pyproject.toml).

 ## Installation